casruta/casruta/README.md

 ## About me:
 University of Alberta Philosophy grad with an interest in data analytics.
-Primarly interested in Canadian crime-related data.
+Primarly interested in data related to Economics and Crime.

 Technical Toolkit
 Languages: Python, R, SQL